trunk-rs/trunk/README.md

 This will typically look like: `<link data-trunk rel="{type}" href="{path}" ..other options here.. />`.
 Each asset type described below specifies the required and optional attributes for its asset type.
 All `<link data-trunk .../>` HTML elements will be replaced with the output HTML of the associated pipeline.

 Currently supported asset types:
 - ✅ `rust`: Trunk will compile the specified Cargo project as the main WASM application.
 This is optional.
 If not specified, Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
+If you want to ensure that your application code starts running after any other script dependencies in `<head>` have finished loading, put this last.
+Trunk will still preload the application code.
   - `href`: (optional) the path to the `Cargo.toml` of the Rust project.
 If a directory is specified, then Trunk will look for the `Cargo.toml` in the given directory.
 If no value is specified, then Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
   - `data-bin`: (optional) the name of the binary to compile and use as the main WASM application.
 If the Cargo project has multiple binaries, this value will be required for proper functionality.
   - `data-wasm-opt`: (optional) run wasm-opt with the set optimization level. wasm-opt is **turned off by default** but that may change in the future.
 The possible values are `0`, `1`, `2`, `3`, `4`, `s`, `z` or an _empty value_ for wasm-opt's default.
 Set this option to `0` to disable wasm-opt explicitly.
 The values `1-4` are increasingly stronger optimization levels for speed. `s` and `z` (z means more optimization) optimize for binary size instead.